Mou7s/Mou7s/README.md

 - 👋 Hi, I’m @Mou7s
-- 👀 I’m interested in frontEnd
+- 👀 I’m interested in frontEnd;Javascript;Game develop;
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning React.js
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me Email:Mou7se@outloook.com
+- 📫 How to reach me Email:liuchuge7777777@gmail.com

 <!---
 Mou7s/Mou7s is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.